Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What types of consideration can be offered?

-The consideration payable to the shareholders of the acquired company may be cash or the buyer’s shares, or a combination of both.
+The consideration payable to the shareholders of the acquired company or the company in an asset deal, may be cash or cash in kind (including the buyer’s shares), or a combination of both.

 What issues must be considered when preparing a company for sale?

-Any corporate clean-ups should be made before any due diligence process and all disputes regarding shareholdings in the company should be settled in advance.
-In a technology company, all IP rights should be properly registered and maintained.
+Any corporate clean-ups should be made before any due diligence process commences and all disputes regarding shareholdings in the company should be settled in advance.
+In a technology company, all IP rights should be properly assigned to the company, registered and maintained.

 What tips would you give when negotiating a deal?

-While negotiating a deal it is key to give attention to Israel-specific issues that must be addressed in the representations – for example, compliance with the rigorous (and very pro-employee) Israeli employment law, the Encouragement of Capital Investments Law 1959 (and programmes promulgated thereunder).
-Certain Israel-specific issues must also be addressed in the ‘conditions to closing’ section, such as obtaining the approval of the National Authority for Technological Innovation in the event of a change of control involving a non-Israeli acquirer.
+While negotiating a deal it is key to give attention to Israel-specific issues that must be addressed in the representations – for example, compliance with the rigorous (and very pro-employee) Israeli employment law, the Encouragement of Capital Investments Law 1959 (and programmes promulgated thereunder) and the Law Governing the Control of Commodities and Services 1957 Order Regarding the Engagement in Encryption Items 1974.
+Certain Israel-specific issues must also be addressed in the ‘conditions to closing’ section, such as obtaining the approval of the Israel Innovation Authority in the event of a change of control involving a non-Israeli acquirer.

-In addition, careful review of the disclosure schedule which accompanies and qualifies the representations is recommended, since many of the pitfalls are addressed by the seller in such disclosure schedules.
+In addition, careful review of the disclosure schedule which accompanies and qualifies the representations is recommended, since it includes many of the target’s potential liabilities.

 Are hostile takeovers permitted and what are the possible strategies for the target?